ossec/ossec-docs/docs/manual/agent/agent-management.rst

        * An ID for the new agent[001]:

-Now you have to confirm adding the agent and you are done with this step.
+As the final step in creating an agent, you have to confirm adding the agent:

 .. code-block:: console
     Agent information: